pingcap/tidb/README.md

 - __Distributed Transactions__

     TiDB internally shards table into small range-based chunks that we refer to as "Regions".
-Each Region defaults to approximately 100 MiB in size, and TiDB uses [async commit](https://pingcap.com/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0) to ensure that Regions are maintained in a transactionally consistent way.
+Each Region defaults to approximately 100 MiB in size, and TiDB uses an [optimized](https://pingcap.com/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0) Two-phase commit to ensure that Regions are maintained in a transactionally consistent way.

 - __Cloud Native__